Gary Player: Playing career

-He has more victories than anyone else in the South African Open (13) and the Australian Open (7).
+Player has more victories than anyone else in the South African Open (13) and the Australian Open (7).
 He held the record for most victories in the World Match Play Championship, with five wins, from 1973 until 1991 when this feat was equalled by Seve Ballesteros, finally losing his share of the record in 2004, when Ernie Els won the event for the sixth time.
 Player was in the top ten of Mark McCormack's world golf rankings from their inception in 1968 until 1981; he was ranked second in 1969, 1970 and 1972, each time to Jack Nicklaus.

-He was the only player in the 20th century to win the British Open in three different decades.
+Player was the only player in the 20th century to win the British Open in three different decades.
 His first win, as a 23-year-old in 1959 at Muirfield, came after he double-bogeyed the last hole.
 In 1974, he became one of the few golfers in history to win two major championships in the same season.
 Player last won the Masters in 1978, when he started seven strokes behind 54-hole leader Hubert Green entering the final round, and won by one shot with birdies at seven of the last 10 holes for a back nine 30 and a final round 64.
 One week later, Player again came from seven strokes back in the final round to win the Tournament of Champions.
 In 1984, at the age of 48 Player nearly became the oldest ever major champion, finishing in second place behind Lee Trevino at the PGA Championship.
 And in gusty winds at the 1998 Masters, he became the oldest golfer ever to make the cut, breaking the 25-year-old record set by Sam Snead.
 Player credited this feat to his dedication to the concept of diet, health, practice and golf fitness.

 Player has occasionally been accused of cheating, particularly in the 1974 Open; he has strongly denied the accusations.
 Later, at a skins game in Arizona in 1983, Tom Watson accused him of cheating by moving a leaf from behind his ball.

 Being South African, Player never played in the Ryder Cup in which American and European golfers compete against each other.
 Regarding the event, Player remarked, "The things I have seen in the Ryder Cup have disappointed me.
 You are hearing about hatred and war."
 He was no longer an eligible player when the Presidents Cup was established to give international players the opportunity to compete in a similar event, but he was non-playing captain of the International Team for the Presidents Cup in 2003, which was held on a course he designed, The Links at Fancourt, in George, South Africa.
 After 2003 ended in a tie, he was reappointed as captain for the 2005 Presidents Cup, and his team lost to the Americans 15.5 to 18.5.
 Both Player and Jack Nicklaus were appointed to captain their respective teams again in 2007 in Canada; the United States won.